hiveeyes/arduino/libraries/BERadio/README.rst

 narrow bandwidth, all on embedded low-power devices.

-Its serialization format is Bencode_ according to the `BERadio specification`_, the C++ interface provides convenient API methods and container data structures for working with variable amounts of measurement values.
+Its serialization format is Bencode_ according to the :ref:`beradio:beradio-spec`, the C++ interface provides convenient API methods and container data structures for working with variable amounts of measurement values.

-By featuring automatic message fragmentation, data transmission is safe, even when using radio transceivers with constrained payloads, yet reasonably compact and still readable by humans (8-bit clean).
+By featuring automatic message fragmentation, data transmission is safe, even when using radio transceivers with constrained payloads.
+Yet, it is reasonably compact and still readable by humans (8-bit clean).

 BERadio C++ was tested successfully on
 Arduino (ATmega328p Pro/Uno), SimulAVR and x86_64 (both Mac OS X).